Securing the Castle: A Look into Security at West

 Ethan Parab is a senior at Glenbard West and a Tech Specialist of The Glen Bard.
 In addition to newspaper, he enjoys playing tennis, reading, and computer...

-Katherine Schlueter is a junior and Editor-in-Chief of The Glen Bard.
-In addition to newspaper, she enjoys reading, camping, listening to music, and drinking...
+Katherine Schlueter is a senior and an Editor-and-Chief of The Glen Bard.
+She is also an Eagle Scout, and enjoys reading, camping, listening to music,...